 Restoring heirloom photos

-Laurie Thompson reports that damaged, faded, irreplaceable photographs can be saved.
-Storage of your valuable heirloom photos in a dark acid free environment will slow the deterioration process but nothing can stop it.
+Damaged, faded, irreplaceable photographs can be saved.
+Storage of your valuable heirloom photos in a dark acid-free environment will slow the deterioration process but nothing can stop it.
 New methods of restoration can reprint images.
 The original fragile photo is scanned.
 Then, in a labor-intensive, digital restoration process, the image is converted to a film negative and printed.
 Your original remains intact.

 Hiring a photographer?